 For those who are looking for the bright side of light.
 This is for you.

 These are dark times.
-But even in dark times, we are preternaturally prepared to see the end of the tunnel.
+But even in dark times, we are preternaturally prepared to see the light at the end of the tunnel.
 We learned in the human physiology class that the photoreceptors of the human eye can detect a single photon of light.
 While it may not be until nine or more photos hit the retina that we perceived light, we detect before we can perceive.
 Likewise, if we are diligent, we will be able to identify the return of hope and light coming back into the American economy before it is perceived by all those poor masked souls around us.

 For HousingWire, I wrote this week 5 things we really want to see to know that the economy is genuinely headed from the AD ( After The Disease) stage into the AB (America is Back) Stage.